AEA NUVO N22 active ribbon microphone ON SALE

-Please contact us to pre-order your AEA N22 Active Ribbon Microphone - currently not in stock
+AEA N22 Active Ribbon Microphone in stock and ON SALE at Tidepool

 The NUVO N22 is a modern near-field and active ribbon mic with a rugged lightweight design, extended top-end clarity, and reduced proximity effect making it perfect for close miking of instruments.